GovTechSG/apex-cloud-auth/docs/dev/setup-jwks-endpoint.md

 # Setup for JWKS Endpoint

 In the previous section we covered what basics of JWKS endpoint.
-To use the JWKS Endpoint for APEX, the following setup steps will be required.
+To use the JWKS Endpoint for APEX, the following setup steps for networking will be required.

 ## External Zone